 Provide support for residents with challenging behaviors so that their needs are met and the incidence of difficult behaviors is decreased while teaching socially acceptable replacement skills.
 ARF Course Approval #208-0404-22301.

-Protect the rights of residents of ARFs and practice strategies for assisting residents in accessing their rights to a healthy and satisfying life in a community setting.
-Special incident and mandated abuse reporting refresher.
-ARF Course Approval #208-0404-22303.
+Protect the rights of residents of ARFs and practice strategies for assisting residents in accessing their rights, and understand your responsibilities as a special incident and mandated abuse reporter.
+ARF Course Approval #208-0404-27926.

 BUILDING SUPPORTIVE RELATIONSHIPS